 - Book Review: A YEAR ON THE GARDEN PATH By Carolyn Harriot

-And be sure to download the free guide that provides tips on how to go about setting up a raised bed garden step-by-step:
+And be sure to download the free guide that provides tips on how to go about setting up a raised bed garden step-by-step.
+It is part of the Downloadables Library:

 And for more information of how a plant-based diet works, please check out Plant-Based Gal, a website dedicated to recipes and other useful information of how to transition to a plant-based diet.